 The residential ‘Back Creek’ Rural Studies program is a unique experience for Year 9 students.
 Located near Ballarat, the rural campus is a viable commercial dairy farm of over 900 acres.
-Students come to the farm for five weeks and live as a community, undertaking an important part of our Year 9 program, which focuses upon character development, community living and service in faith and of others.
+Students come to the farm for half a term and live as a community, undertaking an important part of our Year 9 program, which focuses upon character development, community living and service in faith and of others.

 At the farm, students experience real-life learning through engagement in six work areas.
 Work teams include: Chefs, Farmers, Milkers, Bacon and Eggers, Homesteading skills and finally the Back Creek Café located down the Highway in Meredith.